thellimist/bitses/_analyses/lisk-thellimist.md

 ---

 [Link](https://github.com/breakpoint-labs/public/blob/master/coins/Lisk.md)
-- Javascript development, and the architecture if it works properly it might have a chance bring more developers thus have more dApps than Ethereum.
+- It works properly it might have a chance bring more developers thus have more dApps than Ethereum.
 However, there are lots of Blockchain projects allowing smartcontracts to be developed using Javascript.
 I think they are too late.
 Ethereum is already too far ahead.
-They need more than Javascript to distinct themselves.
+They need more than Javascript and another niche to enter the market.
 - CTO doesn't look bright (but acts smart) and has no trace of what he did for 15 years before Lisk
 - People are excited about the idea javascript + blockchain.
 I don't think it is a good idea.
 Javascript is not the best tool for handling financial applications.